Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Spike-and-slab priors

-Besides their computational appeal, discrete spike-and-slab priors have appealing theoretical properties.
-For example, \cite{banerjee2015bayesian} proved optimal minimax posterior contraction rates in high dimensions for a discrete prior using Laplace slabs.
-Further, Proposition \ref{prop:posterior-consistency} shows that the posterior distribution under \eqref{eq:prior-z} consistently recovers the data-generating $Z^0$, in the classical setting where $p$ is fixed and $n \to \infty$ (recall that this is not the case for the continuous spike).
+Discrete spike-and-slab priors have appealing theoretical and computational properties. \cite{banerjee2015bayesian} proved optimal minimax posterior contraction rates in high-dimensional GGMs for a discrete prior using Laplace slabs.
+More critically, a minimal requirement for Bayesian uncertainty quantification is that $\pi(Z \mid\Y)$ concentrates on $Z^0$ as $n \to \infty$.
+However, for any fixed $g_0>0$, the posterior implied by the continuous spike-and-slab \eqref{eq:prior-cont-offdiag} is provably not consistent, even in regression with fixed $p$ \citep{narisetty2014bayesian}.
+Intuitively, for $g_0>0$, small truly non-zero coefficients $\Omega_{ij}^0 \neq 0$ are asymptotically assigned to the spike ( see Figure \ref{fig:comparison-wang-inf-1} for an illustrative example).
+The figure also shows that if one decreases $g_0$ from 0.05 to $10^{-6}$, MCMC mixing deteriorates significantly (see Section \ref{app:simulation-figure}).

+In contrast, Proposition \ref{prop:posterior-consistency} shows that the posterior distribution under \eqref{eq:prior-z} consistently recovers the data-generating $Z^0$, when $p$ is fixed and $n \to \infty$.
+The message is that continuous spike-and-slab priors are not only less computationally-convenient than their discrete counterparts when $\Omega^0$ is sparse, but that they also fail in basic structural inference properties, even for fixed $p$.
 Extensions to high-dimensional $p$ should be possible but they are beyond our scope, as they are not central to our computational arguments.